Anderson localization: Experimental evidence

-Two reports of Anderson localization of light in 3D random media exist up to date (Wiersma et al., 1997 and Storzer et al., 2006; see Further Reading), even though absorption complicates interpretation of experimental results (Scheffold et al., 1999).
-Anderson localization can also be observed in a perturbed periodic potential where the transverse localization of light is caused by random fluctuations on a photonic lattice.
+Anderson localization can be observed in a perturbed periodic potential where the transverse localization of light is caused by random fluctuations on a photonic lattice.
 Experimental realizations of transverse localization were reported for a 2D lattice (Schwartz et al., 2007) and a 1D lattice (Lahini et al., 2006).
 Transverse Anderson localization of light has also been demonstrated in an optical fiber medium (Karbasi et al., 2012) and a biological medium (Choi et al., 2018), and has also been used to transport images through the fiber (Karbasi et al., 2014).
 It has also been observed by localization of a Bose–Einstein condensate in a 1D disordered optical potential (Billy et al., 2008; Roati et al., 2008).

+In 3D, observations are more rare.
 Anderson localization of elastic waves in a 3D disordered medium has been reported (Hu et al., 2008).
 The observation of the MIT has been reported in a 3D model with atomic matter waves (Chabé et al., 2008).
-The MIT, associated with the nonpropagative electron waves has been reported in a cm sized crystal (Ying et al., 2016).
+The MIT, associated with the nonpropagative electron waves has been reported in a cm-sized crystal (Ying et al., 2016).
 Random lasers can operate using this phenomenon.